-Hiking and backpacking in the remote Hornstrandir Nature Reserve is nothing short of spectacular but its also a logistical challenge.
-Here's my take on how to do it over 4-6 days in June or July.
+Hiking and backpacking in the remote Hornstrandir Nature Reserve in the Westfjords of Iceland is nothing short of spectacular but its also a logistical challenge.
+Here's my take on how to do it over 4–6 days in June or July.

 While I've hiked and backpacked all over Iceland, Hornstrandir still stands strong as one of my absolute favorite places.
 Its unspoiled roughness, ever changing weather and incredible landscape make every trip an experience of a lifetime.
 It's one of those unique places I can visit over and over again and always find something new.